How to Learn Quality Assurance

-As technology becomes even more present in our lives, the demand for qualified quality assurance engineers has continued to increase.
+As technology becomes ever more present in our lives, the demand for qualified quality assurance engineers has continued to increase.

-Quality Assurance (QA) engineers are responsible for making sure that the code other developers write is up to a certain standard, and does not include any bugs or problems.
+Quality Assurance (QA) engineers are responsible for making sure that the code other developers write is up to a certain standard.
 Software bugs can be costly to any company.
-Therefore, companies are willing to pay talented QA engineers who can help a company push high-quality software all the time well.
+Therefore, companies are willing to pay talented QA engineers who can help a company push high-quality software consistently.

 How do you become a quality assurance engineer?
 In this guide, we’re going to answer that question.
-We’ll give you all the information you need to make an informed decision about whether a career as a quality assurance engineer is for you.
-We’ll also give you access to helpful resources on expected salaries, training programs, and other information which will help you kickstart your new career in this exciting field.
+We’ll give you all the information you need to make an informed decision.
+You'll discover whether a career as a quality assurance engineer is for you.
+You'll also receive access to helpful resources on expected salaries, training programs, and other information.
+This will help you kickstart your new career in this exciting field.

-A quality assurance engineer is a type of programmer who monitors every stage of the software development process to ensure that a company’s software is in line with its standards.
-Quality assurance engineers will also make sure other developers meet their deadlines by informing other developers of issues in their code before a project or feature is expected to be completed.
+Quality assurance is the process of monitoring every stage of the software development process.
+It's designed to ensure that a company’s software is in line with its standards.
+Quality assurance engineers make sure other developers meet their deadlines.
+They inform other developers of issues in their code before a project or feature is expected to be completed.

-The main duty of a QA engineer is to identify bugs and potential problems within software, then report them to other members of a software development team.
-They’ll also be responsible for planning and performing different stages of testing, and documenting progress and results from test on specific programs.
-Here are a few other job responsibilities QA engineers will have:
+The main purpose of quality assurance is to identify bugs and potential problems within the software.
+QA engineers then report these to other members of a software development team.
+QA engineers also:

 - Code automated tests